Highlights of the Program

 Blentech Corporation

-• Integrating thermal, shear, and mixing control to protect plant proteins and build targeted multi-texture structures
+• Integrating thermal, shear, and mixing control to protect plant proteins and build targeted multi-textured structures

 • Using automation and AI-driven pattern detection to stabilize outcomes and reduce formulation waste across diverse ingredient systems